hashicorp/packer/website/source/docs/builders/alicloud-ecs.html.md

 -   `tags` (object of key/value strings) - Tags applied to the destination image and relevant snapshots.

+### Service endpoints:

+-   [Endpoint](https://www.alibabacloud.com/help/doc-detail/25489.htm) - Due to the demonstration of different geographical access, it is recommended to set the [endpoint](https://www.alibabacloud.com/help/doc-detail/25489.htm) according to the actual situation.
+The [endpoint](https://www.alibabacloud.com/help/doc-detail/25489.htm) is set into the environment variable:

+Usage:

+      $ export ECS_ENDPOINT="endpoint"

 ## Basic Example

 Here is a basic example for Alicloud.